akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She half-expected to hear her mother’s familiar warm voice calling her name.
 She sighed.
 The hall seemed smaller than before.
 Her father stood waiting in the doorway, rubbing his chest with a clenched fist, as if holding something in place that might otherwise escape.

 He saw her and let out a long, shuddering sigh.
 He looked away for a moment before attempting a borrowed smile.

-Beatrice crossed the clearing and took his hand.
+Beatrice crossed the clearing.
+He paid her no notice so she took his hand.
 It was cold.

 ‘I’m here, Father.’